 I’m looking forward to meeting you next Sunday.
 (Correct)

-I found great a new position in tech.
+I found a great new position in tech.
 The remedy for all my financial problems.
 (Incorrect)

-I found great a new position in tech, which will be the remedy for all my financial problems.
+I found a great new position in tech, which will be the remedy for all my financial problems.
 (Correct)

 10. A run-on sentence

-A run on sentence is also called a fused sentence.
+A run-on sentence is also called a fused sentence.